nikolajlauridsen/PrawWallpaperDownloader/README.md

 3. Extract all image links from any imgur albums found and add them to the link pool
 4. Check whether any of the links has been downloaded before, sorting out those who has
 5. Download all the now sorted links
-6. Go through all downloaded images deleting any images less than 1280x720
+6. Go through all downloaded images deleting images smaller than the minimum size, and those with a different aspect ratio

 The configuration mode lets you tweak almost all settings to your desire, including but not limited to:
 * Default subreddit